How Small Businesses Can Launch An SEO Strategy (Without Breaking The Bank)

 In either case, you should focus on trying to make your existing site the best it can be.

 There are two main steps to this.

-First is reevaluating your keyword selection.
+The first is reevaluating your keyword selection.

 If your business specialises in car detailing, “car detailing” may seem like an obvious keyword, right?
 Not necessarily.